Mazcho/Mazcho/README.md

 ## Hey 👋, MazCho!
 Hello, my name is Nicholaus Verdhy Putranto.
 I am an Informatics Engineering student at Dian Nuswantoro University in Semarang.
 I have been studying the world of data and machine learning for 2 years.
-This is a portfolio that I am currently creating
+This is a portfolio that I am currently creating :D
 <br/>
 <br/>